RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: RibSeg V2 Dataset

 Annotating rib labels and anatomical centerlines from CT scans is labor-intensive due to the elongated and oblique shape of ribs.
-To ease the workload and facilitate the annotation, we develop a morphological pipeline, and for abnormal cases where the method fails, we use a deep learning-based method with heavy post-processing.
-Based on the high-quality labels, we use a TEASAR-based method to extract anatomical centerlines.
-Each step contains manual checking and refinement, and final annotations are confirmed by senior radiologists.
+To ease the workload and facilitate the annotation, we develop a morphological pipeline to obtain rib label segmentation\cite{yang2021ribseg}.
+Based on the high-quality labels, we apply skeletonization methods to extract anatomical centerlines.
+For abnormal cases where the pipeline fails, we first manually annotate the rib centerlines, and then apply a series of morphological operations to obtain rib label segmentation based on the upsampled centerlines.
+Each step contains manual checking and refinement, and final annotations are confirmed by 2 junior radiologists and 1 senior radiologist with a human-in-the-loop procedure.

 \bfsection{Rib labeling} Rib labeling contains segmenting ribs from CT scans and labeling the segmentation.
-We describe the primary steps as follows.
-For each volume, we first filter out non-target voxels by thresholding at 200 HU\cite{Lev200217C} and then separate the ribs from the vertebra through morphological methods (\eg, dilation, and erosion).
+To generate binary segmentation, we initially adopted the semi-automatic pipeline\cite{yang2021ribseg} introduced in \emph{RibSeg} (v1) and successfully produced 519 cases, including 480 cases from \emph{RibSeg} (v1).
+We describe the primary steps as follows: For each volume, we first filter out non-target voxels by thresholding at 200 HU\cite{Lev200217C} and then separate the ribs from the vertebra through morphological methods (\eg, dilation, and erosion).
 For cases that remain parts of the clavicle and scapula, we manually locate and remove them according to the coordinates of their connected components\cite{Rosenfeld1966dip,Wu2005ccl}.
-The resultant rib segmentation is labeled from top to bottom and left to right.
-This pipeline generates high-quality rib labels for most cases, and for the cases in which it fails, we turn to the deep learning-based method.
-Specifically, we train a customized PointNet++-based model on the annotated cases, utilize it to predict labeled segmentation, and post-process the results with morphological methods.
-All results are manually checked and refined in a human-in-the-loop procedure to ensure high quality.
-The cases beyond repair are denoted as unqualified in Tab.~\ref{tab:data-overview}, and categorized into a dataset description file, which will be made available together with the \emph{RibSeg v2} dataset.
+The resultant rib segmentation is then labeled from top to bottom and left to right.